tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### 12. Student Do: FinTech Domains Part I (15 min)

 By this point, students have been given examples of the major domains within FinTech as well as the overarching trends across the industry.
-Now, students will work together in groups of 3-4 individuals to research and produce a broad summary overview of one of the FinTech domains.
+Now, students will work together in groups of 3-4 individuals to research one of the FinTech domains.

 **File:** [README.md](Activities/03-Stu_FinTech_Domains_Part_I/README.md)